Python’s built-in bool(x)

 Output :False

-But before we move on, I’m excited to present you my brand-new Python book Python One-Liners (Amazon Link).
+Check out my new Python book Python One-Liners (Amazon Link).

 If you like one-liners, you’ll LOVE the book.
 It’ll teach you everything there is to know about a single line of Python code.
 But it’s also an introduction to computer science, data science, machine learning, and algorithms.
 The universe in a single line of Python!